-There are three main areas all organizations involved in transporting hazardous materials must pay specific attention to:
+There are three main areas all organizations involve in transporting hazardous material must pay specific attention to:

 Each of these areas is critical to the safety and success of every hazardous materials load.

-To help safeguard everyone involved, the DOT has developed special preparation, transportation, and handling requirements known as the Hazardous Materials Regulations (HMR).
+To help safeguard everyone involved, the DOT has developed special preparation, and handling requirments know as the AHazardous Materials Regulations (HMR)

-Vehicle Inspections and truck maintenance using a DOT vehicle inspection form can help you control costs and keep drivers safe on the road.
-A properly executed vehicle inspection can help your drivers:
+Vehicle Inspections and truck maintenance using a DOT vehicle inspection from can help you control costs and keep driver safe on the road.
+A properly executed vehicle inspection can help your drivers.